stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 Where the file location argument points to the `vulkan_core.h` header.

-Next the AST for the file is generated from the source file:
+Next the AST is generated from the source file:

 ```java
 IScannerInfo info = new ScannerInfo(new HashMap<>(), new String[0]);